Trying to conceive can involve a lot of waiting. But there are early signs of pregnancy before a missed period. Here’s what to look out for.

 Well, it’s not as long as you might think…

-Most mamas-to-be get their positive result on a home pregnancy test (HPT) two weeks after their ovulation date.
-This is because HPTs measure levels of human chorionic gonadotropin, which only shows in urine from around six to 12 days after fertilization, and gets high enough to detect easily after a missed period.
+This is because HPTs measure levels of human chorionic gonadotropin, which only shows in urine from around 6 to 12 days after fertilization, and gets high enough to detect easily after a missed period.